nassosstylianou/nicar2019_qgis2/README.md

 ![Adding a shapefile into QGIS](screenshots/qgis2_scrn1_adding_shapefile_into_qgis.png)

-At this stage, you should also bring in your power plant dataset that you worked with in (the earlier QGIS I tutorial)[bit.ly/qgis1_nicar] as well.
+At this stage, you should also bring in your power plant dataset that you worked with in [the earlier QGIS I tutorial](https://docs.google.com/document/d/13LMw_nSkbels9-Y2zQZKbyoZtfGnAE7dJLZnCuaSnJY/edit) as well.

 As with many things in QGIS, there is more than  one single way to filter your data, so if you come across another way or are used to working in a different process, then that completely fine.